There are some people in this world that you just can’t please.

 But I was hurt, pretty badly.
 And the most dangerous of all animals is the injured one.

-I wrote a 24-page rebuttal oto Andy’s claim…and I took no prisoners.
+I wrote a 24-page rebuttal to Andy’s claim…and I took NO prisoners.

-I told the committee everything I had done FOR Andy & how absolutely ludicrous his claim was.
+I told the committee everything I had done FOR Andy & how absolutely ludicrous & baseless his claim was.

 I invited them to speak with any & every Citi employee with whom I had worked over the previous 20-odd years.

-Their decision to find the complaint without merit came quickly.
+Their decision to find the complaint without merit came back rather quickly.

-My hurt disappeared quickly as I continued to worry about Andy.
+My hurt disappeared rather quickly as I continued to worry about Andy.

 I’d speak with Mohammed regularly about how Andy was doing.

-He couldn’t meet the performance standards necessary in terms of quality, productivity or occupancy (the % of paid hours in which he was speaking with customers, waiting for a call or engaged in essential after-call work or research).
+He couldn’t meet the performance standards necessary in terms of quality, productivity or occupancy (the % of paid hours in which he was speaking with Branch personnel, waiting for a call or engaged in essential after-call work or research).

 He never really addressed, nor changed, his penchant for hitting on the ladies & being away from his workstation.

-I was tempted, but didn’t reach out to him personally after his release after I believed that he wouldn’t want my help nor appreciate it.
+I was tempted to, but I didn’t, reach out to him personally after his release as I sincerely believed that he wouldn’t want my help nor appreciate it.

 One more story & this one involves my daughter, Heather.